Acceptance-Based Behavior Therapy for Anxiety and Related Disorders

 Although fear and anxiety are natural, human experiences, many struggle with these responses on a near daily basis.
 Over 28% of adults in the U.S. experience diagnostic levels of anxiety, and countless more struggle with worry and anxiety over life stressors and transitions.

-There is considerable evidence for the efficacy of cognitive-behavioral therapy for most anxiety disorders.
+There is considerable evidence for the efficacy of cognitive behavioral therapy for most anxiety disorders.
 However, there is still much room for improvement.
-A sizeable minority of clients do not reach and maintain clinically significant gains with Cognitive Behavioral Therapy (CBT) and others refuse to engage in methods such as exposure therapy.
+A sizeable minority of people in therapy do not reach and maintain clinically significant gains with Cognitive Behavioral Therapy (CBT), and others refuse to engage in methods such as exposure therapy.

-Fortunately, many in the mental health field are seeking new ways to engage clients struggling with anxiety in therapy and improve therapeutic outcomes.
+Fortunately, many in the mental health field are seeking new ways to engage those in therapy who struggle with anxiety in order to improve therapeutic outcomes.
 One promising new direction involves the integration of acceptance and mindfulness with traditional behavioral and cognitive behavioral approaches.

 This Web Conference is designed to help clinicians:

-3) Apply mindfulness practices to help clients clarify emotions and increase acceptance and willingness;
+- Apply mindfulness practices to help people in therapy clarify emotions and increase acceptance and willingness;

-4) Formulate ways to help clients articulate their values and engage in values consistent actions.
+- Formulate ways to help people in therapy articulate their values and engage in values consistent actions.

 In short, participants will be able to listen to the event by calling in to our teleconference center.
 Prior to the event, all participants will be sent an email with instructions on how to login to the teleconference center.
 This event will include lecture, interaction, and question and answer periods.